 Fortunately, the end of Game of Thrones isn’t expected to mean the end of shows set in the world of novelist George R.R.
 Martin’s “A Song of Ice and Fire” series.
 Multiple spinoff series are in various early stages of development for HBO, although it’s uncertain how many — if any — will go into production for the network.

-There’s no official premiere date for season 8 of Game of Thrones at this point.
-Unconfirmed reports have indicated that a premiere in late 2018 or early 2019 is likely, and the final season is rumored to consist of just six episodes.
+There is no exact premiere date for season 8 of Game of Thrones at this point and the final season is rumored to consist of just six episodes.
 Each of those episodes could be a feature-length chapter in the show’s concluding story arc, though, if one particularly well-circulated rumor is to believed.